Jennifer Conlin: Michigan House of Representatives

-In the 2022 elections for the Michigan House of Representatives, redistricting created an open seat in the northern Ann Arbor suburbs.
+In the 2022 elections for the Michigan House of Representatives, redistricting created an open seat in part of the City of Ann Arbor, some suburbs, and parts of rural Livingston County.
 Conlin announced her candidacy for the swing district, facing general election opposition from Republican nominee Jason Woolford, a U.S. Marine Corps veteran from Howell.
 In one of the closest races in the chamber, Conlin defeated Woolford with 53.1% of the vote.

 Conlin took office to the 102nd Michigan Legislature on January 1, 2023.
 She chairs the Military, Veterans, and Homeland Security committee, and is a member of the committees on Education, Health Policy, and Transportation.